Zhiqi-Ma/Network-Theory-Application/README.md

 # Network Theory with Application

-The goal of this class (Math 167 at UCLA) is to introduce networks as mathematical models for diverse real-world phenomena.
+The goal of this class (Math 168 at UCLA during Winter 2024) is to introduce networks as mathematical models for diverse real-world phenomena.
 We covered important mathematical definitions needed for this modeling, the statistical description of real and synthetic networks, construction of networks with desired statistics.
 The course culminates with a study of how network structure affects the spread of diseases.

 We built a team-based final project in the end: we focus on exploring music similarity in guitar songs using network theory.